From the Director of Boarding

 Whilst at Melbourne Grammar the VCE results achieved by those students he taught and others in his faculty consistently ranked Melbourne Grammar near the top of the state.

-Nat is a talented runner having competed at National level as a junior and as a Masters athlete.
+Nat is a talented runner having competed at the National level as a junior and as a Masters athlete.
 He is married to Jane Coull, who prior to starting a family with Nat, worked in International Human Resources in Melbourne and Singapore.
-Jane and Nat have three children Zac 10, Sam 6 and Phoebe 4 and they are all very excited with the prospect of joining our community.
+Jane and Nat have three children Zac 10, Sam 6 and Phoebe 4.

 Supporting our Boys